EbrahimiAmirHosein/MRXS_to_SVS/README.md

 - `ccittfax4`: CCITT Group 4 fax compression (for black-and-white images)

 # Python Script: Convert MRXS to SVS using OpenSlide ( Not Efficient )
+I don't recommend using this version unless you have to.
 1. **Install OpenSlde**
 ```bash
 pip install openslide-python